Marquise Brown Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Brown had 42 receiving yards per game in one career matchup against the Rams, 42.0 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- Brown racked up 42 receiving yards in his lone career matchup against the Rams, 42.0 more than his over/under in Sunday's game.

-- The Rams have the NFL's 25th-ranked pass defense this season, giving up 262.6 yards per game through the air.
+- This week Brown will face the NFL's 25th-ranked pass defense (262.6 yards allowed per game).

-- The Rams have allowed 15 passing TDs this year (one per game), ranking them second among NFL defenses.
+- The Rams' defense is second in the NFL, giving up 1.0 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Bengals, Brown was targeted nine times and recorded five catches for 44 yards.
+- In last week's matchup with the Bengals, Brown reeled in five passes for 44 yards while being targeted nine times.

-- Brown has recorded 128 receiving yards (42.7 per game), hauling in 20 passes on 31 targets during his last three games.
+- Over his last three outings, Brown has totaled 128 yards on 20 catches, averaging 42.7 yards per game on 31 targets.

 Brown's Baltimore Teammates